JOrianJohnson/post-install-config/README.md

 <img src="https://i.imgur.com/ULNyAo6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, a "Service Level Agreement" (SLA) needs to be created.
-Here are the layouts: "Sev-A" - helpdesk tickets must be responded to within 1 hour on a 24/7 schedule.
-"Sev-B" - ticket response time must be within 4 hours on a 24/7 schedule.
-"Sev-C"- within 8 hours on a regular business hour time frame.
-Go to admin panel -> manage -> SLA to create all three of these SLAs.
+You will create three SLAs by going to admin panel -> manage -> SLA to create all three of the SLAs.
+"Sev-A" - set the time needed to be responded to within 1 hour on a 24/7 schedule.
+"Sev-B" - set the time needed to be responded to within 4 hours on a 24/7 schedule.
+"Sev-C"- set the time needed to be responded to within 8 hours on a regular business hour time frame.
 </p>
 <br />